 Brand Equity Advantages

 Brand equity is important to increase the valuation of a brand.
-The value of a strong brand translates into number of advantages:
+The value of a strong brand translates into a number of advantages:

 1. Competitive Edge

 Brand equity offers a competitive edge in the market.
 Customers identify a brand and are loyal to a brand.
 This leads to improving the competitive edge of the products.
-When there is higher brand recognition for a company, there is higher brand equity, which automatically gives a competitive edge with other well-known brands.
+When there is higher brand recognition for a company, there is higher brand equity, which automatically gives a competitive edge over other well-known brands.

-2. Increase in margin
+2. Increase in the margin

 A brand can charge higher than the market price when it has positive brand equity as customers are ready to pay a premium for your brand.
 The additional value that customers pay in the name of brand equity will boost your profit margins.